vivek-vishwanath/xv6/README.md

 ##### Technical Writeup

-As you have the freedom to implement any scheduling algorithm, you must explain your design decisions and present your performance measurments.
+As you have the freedom to implement any scheduling algorithm, you must explain your design decisions and present your performance measurements.
 You must submit a ~1 page writeup detailing the implementation of you scheduling algorithm, and analysing the performance results that were gathered.
 Include any relevant graphs and table that will be useful in your writeup.
+Please name the file `report.pdf` and place it in the project root (double-check your `submission.zip` to ensure it is included when you submit).

 ## Part 2 (hard) -- Threading